spekarchik/EnchantOnce/MOD_README.md

 EnchantOnce is fully compatible with the following mods by the same author:

-- **[🌟 CompactMod](https://modrinth.com/mod/compactmod)** — introduces compact forms of tradeable resources for easier storage and trading:
+- **[🌟 Pouch & Paper](https://modrinth.com/mod/pouch-and-paper)** — introduces compact forms of tradeable resources for easier storage and trading:
   • paper (stackable and block form),
   • ink and glow ink (bottled),
   • leather (bundled),